 700,000 people reached annually with wildlife and conservation messages

-Over 227 species and 1,300 individual animals are care for daily
+Over 200 species and over 1,300 individual animals are care for daily

 Peter D'Arienzo, Chief Executive Officer